 Easing into a resource based approach to APIs

-Designing a RESTful API is often about unlearning what you knew before.
-Developers run into problems when they try to overlay their previous knowledge and understanding of distributed computing with RPCs.
+A RESTful approach to software development can greatly simplify the task of application integration, but this new approach can often cause troubles for those with more of a legacy background in distributed computing.
 That’s when developers finds themselves creating more problems than they fix.
 Louvel’s advice is not to take the usual, traditional approach when developing RESTful APIs.
 Forget what you learned from the service-oriented, RPC based world.
 Then, you’ll discover that you are working without limitations and you can really start to solve your business problems.
 Furthermore, the modularity involved in developing a RESTful architecture means developers have smaller, more agile parts that provide greater flexibility when designing solutions that really work.

 The main takeaway Louvel has for Java developers is this: apply as many principle from the tenants of RESTful development and design as possible, but at the same time, use only as much as is needed.
 See everything as a resource.
 Use calls from the HTTP protocol, especially GETs, PUTs, POSTs and DELETEs to effectively create and update your resources.
 Eventually, approaching the problem domain in a RESTful manner becomes second hand.
 By applying these foundational concepts, developers get a lot of built-in features that are common to the world-wide-web such as caching and automatic compression for free.
 And once the development team has got the basics down, kick it up a notch and try to see every problem as having a RESTful solution.